Types and Classifications of Cerebral Palsy

 Cerebral palsy is most-often categorized by either increased muscle tone (spastic and/or hypertonic) or decreased muscle tone (non-spastic and/or hypotonic).
 While not always used when classifying cerebral palsy, these two terms can be used to describe how CP affects a child’s muscle tone.

 The Gross Motor Function Classification System (GMFCS) looks at movements such as sitting, walking and the use of mobility devices in order to categorize the level of physical disability they may face.

 International Statistical Classification

-The International Statistical Classification system (ICD) is the international standard for reporting diseases and health conditions, and is the standard diagnostic tool for epidemiology, health management and clinical purposes.
+The International Statistical Classification of Diseases and Related Health Problems (ICD) is the international standard for reporting diseases and health conditions, and is the standard diagnostic tool for epidemiology, health management and clinical purposes.
 In September of 2015, the ICD-9 system was discontinued in favor of the revised ICD-10 system.

 ICD-10 Codes Related to Cerebral Palsy